- Arrhythmias can happen at any age and having one doesn’t necessarily mean you have a heart problem.

 Arrhythmia is a disturbance of your heart’s usual electrical rhythm.
 Arrhythmias can happen at any age and mostly they aren’t serious.

 This information was published by Bupa's health information team and is based on reputable sources of medical evidence.
 It has been peer reviewed by Bupa doctors.
 The content is intended for general information only and does not replace the need for personal advice from a qualified health professional.

-Your heart pumps oxygen-rich blood all around your body through a network of blood vessels (arteries) to tissues including organs, muscles and nerves.
+Your heart pumps oxygen-rich blood all around your body through a network of blood vessels, called arteries, to your organs, muscles and nerves.
 It has four chambers – two at the top called the atria, and two at the bottom called the ventricles.

 The usual pattern of a heartbeat starts when an electrical impulse is produced by part of your heart called the sinus node.
-The impulse is conducted to the top chambers of your heart (the left atrium and right atrium).
-This causes them to contract, pushing your blood into two lower, larger chambers (the left and right ventricles).
-The electrical impulse is then transmitted to the ventricles causing them to contract.
-This pushes the blood out of your heart to your lungs and the rest of your body.
+The impulse is conducted to the top chambers (atria) which causes them to contract, pushing your blood into the lower chambers (ventricles), causing them to contract.
+This pushes the blood out of your heart, to your lungs, and the rest of your body.

 Atrial fibrillation is the most common type of arrhythmia and happens when the electrical impulses in your atria become disorganised, which overrides your heart’s normal rate and rhythm.
 This causes your atria to contract in an irregular manner or ‘fibrillate’.
 You may notice that your heartbeat feels uneven and it may be faster than usual.
 Attacks of atrial fibrillation can last from a few seconds to over a week, and can cause symptoms including:

 - palpitations – an unpleasant awareness of your heartbeat, often described as a thumping in your chest

 - tiredness – not being able to do as much physical activity as usual